Club Committees & Service Groups

 - The Annual Awards Banquet is held each May at the end of the regular club season.
 This is a more formal occasion offering a sit-down dinner, that includes the presentation of both photographic and volunteer awards and some fun activities.
 The Social Committee will send announcement by email with further details on venue and how to purchase tickets.

-When meeting in person, the Technical Services Committee provides a key service mainly in the from of setting up and running equipment to support presentations at club events.
+When meeting in person, the Technical Services Committee provides a key service mainly in the form of setting up and running our presentation equipment to support our club events.